DOMAIN NAMES www.witiger.com

 CNET News.com November 22, 2002

-Festa writes, "Some spoof sites don't look like the real deal however, there are sites that look authentic.
-In addition, emails sent out to customers informing them to change their ID have experts doing a double take.
+Festa writes, "... emails sent out to customers informing them to change their ID have experts doing a double take.
 To make matters worse, ebay a company that has been a victim of phony sites, does send out legitimate emails telling their customers to change their ID due to certain reasons.
 Ebay has gone about resolving these scams by having the site taken down under the Digital Millenium Coypright Act (DMCA) within hours of it being made availabe.
 In addition, they have been informing customers about this scam and indicate they will never ask for personal information in an email.
 Also, changing your ID will never be done in another site other than the ebay site."

 KEY